-BOLIVAR, Mo. – The Southwest Baptist University Division of Arts and Humanities will present the Wind Symphony and University Band in concert at 7:30 p.m., Thursday, Oct.
-15, in Pike Auditorium on the Bolivar campus.
+BOLIVAR, Mo. – The Southwest Baptist University Division of Arts and Humanities presents the Wind Symphony and University Band in concert at 7:30 p.m., Thursday, Nov.
+18 in Pike Auditorium on the Bolivar campus.

 The program is free and open to the public.

 The Wind Symphony’s performance will feature compositions spanning more than a century of wind band literature.
 The vibrant “American Overture” opens the concert with melodies reminiscent of early folk tunes.
 “Until the Scars” is an unsettling piece adapted from a larger work by John Mackey, depicting Homer’s “Odyssey.”

 “Grace Before Sleep” is a lush instrumental adaptation of a choral work by local composer Susan LaBarr.
 The setting of Percy Grainger’s “Children’s March” is whimsical and child-like.
 Johan de Meij’s award-winning “Symphony No. 1 Lord of the Rings” portrays J. R. R. Tolkien characters from Middle Earth through musical motives.
 The Wind Symphony brings their portion of the concert to a close with Rossano Galante’s thrilling “Rise of the Silver City.”

 The program for the University Band will include some of the best-known compositions in the wind band repertoire, beginning with Frank Erickson’s “Toccata for Band,” a piece found in almost every band program’s collection of music.
 “Ye Banks and Braes o Bonnie Doon” is another classic folk music adaptation by Percy Grainger, while Frank Ticheli’s masterpiece “Abracadabra” is becoming a local favorite among SBU and Bolivar High School students.